-- (1) In order to assess a threat of violation of the requirements for goods entering or leaving Estonia if such goods are subject to prohibitions and restrictions and to protect the financial interests of the Union, the customs authorities may, under an agreement with an economic operator engaged in trade between Estonia and other Member States of the Union and in transporting postal consignments and passengers, obtain data concerning goods, persons and logistics related to the goods, and passengers. - (2) The structure of the data referred to in subsection (1) of this section and the manner of and time limit for communicating such data shall be agreed upon in writing.
+(1) In order to assess a threat of violation of the requirements for goods entering or leaving Estonia if such goods are subject to prohibitions and restrictions and to protect the financial interests of the Union, the customs authorities have the right to obtain from an economic operator engaged in trade between Estonia and other

+Member States of the Union and in transporting postal consignments and passengers data concerning goods, persons and logistics related to the goods, and passengers.
+[RT I, 23.02.2021, 1 - entry into force 01.07.2021]

+(2) The structure of the data referred to in subsection (1) of this section and the manner of and time limit for communicating such data shall be agreed upon in writing.